vkadlcik/DB48X-on-DM42/doc/commands/settings.md

 Display comands using the long form, for example `Store`.

-## CommandCaseMode

-Return a program that will restore the command case mode.

 # Decimal separator settings

 The decimal separator can be either a dot (`1.23`) or a comma (`1,23`).